 - 15 ounces white chocolate, chopped

-- 1 ounce dark chocolate, chopped
+- 1 ounce bittersweet dark chocolate, chopped

 Instructions

-Filling:
+Truffle Filling:

 - Make a double boiler by setting a heat-proof bowl over a pot filled with about 1 inch of simmering water, so the bottom of the bowl does not touch the water.
-Add 8 ounces of dark chocolate to the metal bowl, stirring occasionally until melted.
+Add 8 ounces of bittersweet dark chocolate to the metal bowl, stirring occasionally until melted.
 Set the chocolate aside to cool to about room temperature.

 - Place the chestnuts in a food processor and process until finely chopped/pureed.
 Set aside.